bagnalla/holyc_mal/README.md

 Array.HC provides a generic dynamic array which is used internally by PArray (arrays of pointers), and String.

-Lists are implemented with a simple cons/nil linked list.
+Lists are implemented with cons cells.
 Hashmaps are just association lists (but backed by arrays), so performance could probably be improved by implementing actual hash tables or some balanced binary tree structure with string interning.

 There are a bunch of "unnecessary" safety checks for null pointers, but they're useful for debugging.